Healthy Financial Relationships

 A healthy financial relationship is a prerequisite to a healthy personal relationship and it requires each person having a good understanding of their relationship with money as a starting point.

-A new resource to help people, especially women, understand their relationship with money and how to build a healthy financial relationship with their partner has been developed by Good Shepherd New Zealand.
+A resource to help people, especially women, understand their relationship with money and how to build a healthy financial relationship with their partner has been developed by Good Shepherd New Zealand.
 Good Shepherd is a charitable non-government organisation that was established to help address the critical, contemporary issues facing women, girls and families.
 Their Healthy Financial Relationships Toolkit is available here.

 Everybody has a different relationship with money, based on different childhood experiences and different values, amongst other things.
 It’s important to understand not only your own relationship with money, but your partner’s relationship with money, because differences can cause conflict.
 There is no right and wrong relationship with money.
 Some people are spenders and some are savers.
 Some people are risk averse and some aren’t.
 The important thing is to understand the consequences of these different attitudes and to find ways of dealing with them respectfully within a relationship.